Michaeleen Doucleff, NPR

 So How Does Ebola Trick The Immune System Into Launching The Cytokine Storm?

 To answer that, we have to back up to the moment when the virus enters the blood.
 Ebola immediately zeroes in on and infects cells of the immune system, says virologist Gaya Amarasinghe, of Washington University in St. Louis.

 One target is dendritic cells.
-During less dangerous infections, say from a cold, dendritic cells gobble up the virus and then instruct other immune cells to make antibodies tailored specifically to this particular virus.
+During less dangerous infections, say from a cold, dendritic cells gobble up the virus and then instruct other immune cells to make antibodies explicitly tailored to this particular virus.